What is the Via Francigena?

 Credential in the Via Francigena

 The pilgrim’s credential is a kind of “identity card”, certifying that the person in possession is making a pilgrimage to a place of worship.
-Always carry your credential so that you can be identified as a genuine pilgrim and be granted access to refuges.
+Always carry your credential so that you identify as a genuine pilgrim and gain access to refuges.
 You can have your credential stamped in every place that you stay during your journey.

 The credential will allow the pilgrim to receive the Testimonium – certifying completion of the pilgrimage – from the appropriate religious authority.